-I remember back when I was in high school that popular girls and boys always wore gold jewelry, and their friends wore silver.
+Remember back in high school when popular girls and boys always wore gold jewelry, and their friends wore silver?
 As cool as that was, wearing copper and brass was too.
-Copper and brass was not as popular since it was pricey to keep up.
+Copper and brass were not as popular since it was pricey to keep up.
 You have to know how to keep brass jewelry from tarnishing, and we are going to show you how.
-Before we get deeper into the tips to clean it, I want to explain what tarnish means.
+Before we get deeper into the tips to clean it, we want to explain what tarnish means.

 Brass jewelry was popular in ancient times.
 It is known for providing many potentially healing benefits to those wearing it.
 It may have a positive effect on your internal body.
 It also has a positive impact on the outside.
 Brass may be one of the best metals to bring peacefulness by eliminating negative influences.